-Health Insurance Exchanges The state-based health insurance exchanges (HIX), or simply the marketplaces, were established in 2014.
-An individual can purchase a health insurance plan from insurers only in his/her state.
+Health Insurance Exchanges (HIX) are state-based, established in 2014.
+An individual can purchase a plan from insurers only in his/her state.
 The design of health insurance plans is government-regulated and categorized into four plans with different levels of generosity: bronze, silver, gold, and platinum.
 Insurers need to offer the same plans to every consumer.
-Insurance premiums are subject to modified community rating: premiums can vary only based on age and smoking status, with the degree of variation set by the government.6
+Insurance premiums are subject to modified community rating: premiums are based only on age and smoking status, with the variation specified by the government.

-Income-Based Subsides for Plans from HIX Individuals may obtain both premium and coinsurance subsidies from the government if they purchase health insurance from HIX.
-Individuals are eligible for the subsidies if (1) they are unable to get affordable coverage through an eligible employer plan that provides the minimum generosity; (2) they are not eligible for any other government health insurance program (e.g., Medicaid); (3) their household income is between 100% and 400% of Federal Poverty Line (FPL).
-The amount of subsidies varies by income, family size, and states of residence.
-In general, individuals and families whose household income for the year is between 100% and 400% of FPL for their family size may be eligible for the premium subsidies, and the subsidies decrease with income.
-If household income is around 100% of the FPL, subsidies are designed such that the maximum premium contribution of the household is equal to 2% of household income.
-If income is around 400% of the FPL, it is 9% of the household income.7 In addition, individuals purchasing the silver plan can obtain an income-based tax credit, which serves as a cost-sharing subsidy.
+Income-Based Subsides for Plans from HIX: Participants on HIX may obtain both premium and coinsurance subsidies.
+Individuals are eligible for subsidies if 1) they are unable to get affordable coverage through an eligible employer plan that provides the minimum generosity; 2) they are ineligible for any other government health insurance program (e.g., Medicaid); and 3) their household income is between 100% and 400% of the Federal Poverty Line (FPL).
+The subsidy amount varies by income, family size, and states of residence: the maximum premium contribution by the household is 2% (9%) of its income if its household income is around 100% (400%) of FPL.
+In addition, individuals purchasing the silver plan can obtain an income-based tax credit.